Paulino Gullas: Politics

-He was voted member of the House of Representatives in 1925 until 1927 for the old 2nd district of Cebu, which was composed of Cebu City and the towns of Mandaue, Consolacion, Liloan, Compostela, Cordova and Opon.
+He was voted member of the House of Representatives in 1925 until 1928 for the old 2nd district of Cebu, which was composed of Cebu City and the towns of Mandaue, Consolacion, Liloan, Compostela, Cordova and Opon.
 In 1934, he was elected as delegate to the Constitutional Convention to draft the 1935 Philippine Constitution.

 World War II

 Paulino Gullas was forced to serve in the government during the Japanese occupation in World War II.
-He was the commissioner for the Visayas chapter of KALIBAPI (Kapisanan sa Paglilingkod sa Bagong Pilipinas), a political party formed during the war.
-He wrote the paper, The Delicate Japanese-Filipino Problem", where he advised the Japanese to refrain from slapping Filipinos as slap to the face was considered abusively demeaning.
+He was the commissioner for the Visayas chapter of KALIBAPI, a political party formed during the war.
+He wrote the paper, "The Delicate Japanese-Filipino Problem", where he advised the Japanese to refrain from slapping Filipinos as slap to the face was considered abusively demeaning.
 Moreover, he intervened and helped release Irish confreres of the Redemptorists.

 Additionally, he was a delegate to the National Assembly formed in 1943, representing the city of Cebu.

 There are various accounts on his demise before the war ended.
 It is said that he was executed by the Japanese forces in the hills of Cebu.
 Another account claimed that together with war-time governor, Jose S. Leyson, and other Cebu officials, he was taken to the Babag Ridge area together with the retreating Japanese military and was killed when the Americans bombed the cave in which they were hiding.

 Stories from his surviving relatives revealed that, while forced to serve the Japanese, Paulino Gullas was secretly leaking intel to the Cebuano guerillas.
 When the Japanese military discovered such treachery, they hunted him down but were unsuccessful since he was able to hide in a secret underground room located near a well beside his house.
 It was only when the Japanese threatened to kill his wife and daughters that Paulino Gullas surrendered to himself to the Japanese forces.
 He was eventually executed and his remains have never been found.